Ralo93/guitar_vision/README.md

     <img src="https://github.com/user-attachments/assets/26fb08b1-3fd3-4b67-a750-71b2f2a60a89" alt="transformed signal" width="400" style="display: inline-block;"/>
 </div>

+For this project, I will focus on the first two features: Mel spectograms and chroma features.

 ## Features
 - **Audio to Image Transformation**: Audio samples are converted into mel spectrogram images, creating a visual representation of pitch and frequency.